ideasonpurpose/slack-status-app/README.md

 ### Timezones

-Slack's API appears to operate on either the invoking user's timezone (`x-slack-request-timestamp`) or on the workspace timezone.
+Wrong.
+Use users.info to retrieve the timezone. ~Slack's API appears to operate on either the invoking user's timezone (`x-slack-request-timestamp`) or on the workspace timezone.
 There's no indication of user timezone in the provided data, so if that's wrong, we would need to query the user for their local timezone before calculating expirations.
-(I tested from the same timezone as the workspace)
+(I tested from the same timezone as the workspace)~

 ### TODO